New Chiefs / Deputy Chiefs Training

 This program is designed for individuals who have recently been appointed as a chief of police, sheriff, deputy chief, deputy sheriff, or one who functions as the chief executive in their absence (captains and above, or the equivalent for small departments).
 This is also an excellent program for any chief of police who is new to the Commonwealth of Virginia.
 While policies relate to Virginia's laws and codes, out-of-state applicants are welcome to register for this course.

 This training will be pre-approved by the Virginia Department of Criminal Justice Services (DCJS) for Partial In-service Credit.
 DCJS Partial In-service Credit (PIC) forms and certificates of completion will be distributed at the close of the training.
 Participants must attend a minimum of 4 hours to be eligible to receive credit.

 Program participants should download and read the Program Guidelines which have been developed to assist with the orderly operation of the program and address frequently asked questions.

-If cancellation is received before February 19, you will be eligible for a partial refund, but will be assessed an $125 scheduling fee.
-No refund will be granted for any withdrawal notice received on or after February 19.
+If cancellation is received over 30 days prior to the first day of training, you will be eligible for a partial refund, but will be assessed a $150 scheduling fee.
+No refund will be granted for any withdrawal notice received on or after 30 days prior to first day of training.
 No-shows are not eligible for refunds.
 Qualified substitutions are gladly accepted with prior approval.

 The Virginia Association of Chiefs of Police does not discriminate on the basis of race, color, national origin, religion, gender, sexual orientation, disability, or age in its programs or activities, including education policies, admissions policies, scholarships, and other programs.
 The following position has been designated to handle inquiries regarding the VACP's non-discrimination policies: